 Taking Life in Stride

 And lastly, how could we forget the two women who were the first to represent the United States Show Jumping Team in international competition?
-After US chef d’ equipe Bert de Nemethy talked several shows into letting him bring extra riders, Mary Mairs Chapot and Kathy Kusner were invited to compete in Europe.
+After US chef d’ equipe Bert de Nemethy talked several shows into letting him bring extra riders, he invited Mary Mairs Chapot and Kathy Kusner to compete in Europe.
 Mary has several “firsts” to her name.
 She was the first woman to win a Pan American Games Gold Medal and the first West Coast rider to win the coveted AHSA Medal Finals and ASPCA Maclay Finals.
-Mary was also the first woman to ride for the US in Olympic competition, and was part of the first husband-wife combination with Frank Chapot to ride for the United States Equestrian Team (USET).
+Mary was also the first woman to ride for the US in an Olympic competition and was part of the first husband-wife combination with Frank Chapot to ride for the United States Equestrian Team (USET).
 In addition, Mary won the first official Grand Prix in the United States, the Cleveland Grand Prix at the Chagrin Valley PHA Horse Show.

 Kathy Kusner was also one of the first female riders to ride for the US.
 Kusner rode on three separate US Olympic teams, helping the team clinch a silver medal at the 1972 Munich Olympics.
 When she wasn’t competing in show jumping, Kusner helped exercise racehorses on the track and raced in several unrecognized races.
 At that time, women could not hold a jockey’s license.
-Kusner hired an attorney and fought in court for women to be allowed to become jockeys.
+Kusner hired an attorney and fought in court for the allowance of women to become jockeys.
 In 1968, the court ruled in her favor.
-Kusner became one of the first women jockeys and travelled all over the world racing Thoroughbreds.
+Kusner became one of the first women jockeys and traveled all over the world racing Thoroughbreds.
 Kusner also created “Horses in the Hood”, an organization that works with inner-city children in Los Angeles, CA. Another fun fact about Kusner: she is also the first female licensed Learjet pilot.

 These lovely ladies described in this blog are proof that women can accomplish anything that they put their minds to!